Yetkha Bahal (येतखा बाहाल ) - A Hidden Gem

 What can we do to protect and preserve these Ancient Heritages?

-Ashma Shrestha, originally from Kathmandu, now residing in States, says that “Nepal Government should keep up with the maintenance.
-In Europe, they have preserved their historical sites because it really brings tourism.
-They had closed Big Ben in London for maintenance for almost 2-3 months.
-It is sad how our historical sites are forgotten in Nepal.”
+Ashma Shrestha, originally from Kathmandu but now residing in the States, remarks, "The Nepal Government should prioritize maintenance.
+In Europe, historical sites are preserved because they attract tourism.
+Big Ben in London was closed for maintenance for almost 2-3 months.
+It's sad how our historical sites are forgotten in Nepal."

-I truly feel that some of the above measures will contribute greatly to preserving the heritage of the Kathmandu Valley.
-Also, the Government should build a system to reward and recognize the people who are working to protect the heritage of Kathmandu Valley.
-It will encourage others to do the same.
+Implementing the measures mentioned above would greatly contribute to preserving the heritage of the Kathmandu Valley.
+Additionally, the government should establish a system to reward and recognize individuals who are actively working to protect the valley's heritage.
+This would serve as an encouragement for others to follow suit and contribute to the preservation efforts.
 "Nepal Government shall plan things in such a way, so the locals from the neighborhood benefit from the money generated from tourists", as stated by Durgesh Man Singh (Former EU Ambassador).
 These should be preserved not just for money, anyone who visits such places, would bring them closer to the lifestyle, a culture that is gradually disappearing.